H4HWV2011/msjarvis-public-docs/thesis/06-geodb-spatial-body.md

 ### 6.1 Purpose and Scope

 This chapter describes the geospatial substrate that anchors Ms. Egeria Jarvis in the physical world of West Virginia.
-The GeoDB layer is tightly coupled to GBIM, to the Chroma‑based Hilbert space accessed via text and GIS RAG services, to the verified `local_resources` registry, and to the entangled `/search` path, so that beliefs and narratives are grounded not only in abstract embeddings but also in specific buildings, river reaches, floodplains, mines, benefits hubs, and infrastructure corridors.
+The GeoDB layer is tightly coupled to GBIM, to the Hilbert‑space–backed semantic memory accessed via text and GIS RAG services, and to the verified `local_resources` registry, so that beliefs and narratives are grounded not only in abstract embeddings but also in specific buildings, river reaches, floodplains, mines, benefits hubs, and infrastructure corridors.

-The focus is on the current structure and status of the PostGIS‑based geodatabase and its relationship to Chroma collections and RAG flows, rather than on exhaustive cataloguing of every dataset.
+The focus is on the current structure and status of the PostGIS‑based geodatabase and its relationship to vector collections and RAG flows, rather than on exhaustive cataloguing of every dataset.
 Figure 6.1 summarizes the main containers and data stores involved in this spatial body.

 ![Ms. Jarvis Geospatial System Architecture](https://github.com/user-attachments/assets/10927cf5-f1df-455e-b4d9-7eb560d62375)

 > Figure 6.1.
-High‑level container‑style view of the Ms. Jarvis Steward System, showing user clients, the 21‑LLM ensemble, and the containerized backing stores (PostGIS GeoDB, GBIM, ChromaDB, `local_resources`, Redis, Neo4j).
-The diagram emphasizes PostGIS as the spatial backbone, GBIM as the worldview and belief layer, and Chroma collections (for example, `gbim_beliefs_v2`, `gis_wv_benefits`, legacy `geodb*` collections) as the primary spatial memory in Hilbert space.
+High‑level container‑style view of the Ms. Jarvis Steward System, showing user clients, the 21‑LLM ensemble, and the containerized backing stores (PostGIS GeoDB, GBIM, vector store, `local_resources`, Redis, Neo4j).
+The diagram emphasizes PostGIS as the spatial backbone, GBIM as the worldview and belief layer, and spatial/benefits collections as the primary spatial memory in Hilbert space.

 Within the Quantarithmia program, GeoDB constitutes the spatial backbone of Ms. Jarvis’s “body”: a coherent, queryable mesh of features and boundaries for reasoning about risk, access, infrastructure, and spatial justice.
-In the current deployment, this spatial backbone runs as part of a containerized microservice stack orchestrated with Docker Compose, alongside core services such as ChromaDB (exposed over HTTP and used as the canonical vector store), Redis, Neo4j, the `local_resources` Postgres instance, and the multi‑model ensemble.
+In the current deployment, this spatial backbone runs as part of a containerized microservice stack orchestrated with Docker Compose, alongside core services such as the vector store (exposed over HTTP and used as the canonical embedding store), Redis, Neo4j, the `local_resources` Postgres instance, and the multi‑model ensemble.

-The chapter documents what is currently integrated, which layers are staged, and how these components are linked into the broader Hilbert‑space and GBIM framework, including their representation in GBIM belief embeddings (for example, `gbim_beliefs_v2`) and the `gis_wv_benefits` Chroma collection, and their use in `/chat/light`, `/chat/sync`, the WV‑biased, entangled RAG path, and the entangled `/search` endpoint.
+The chapter documents what is currently integrated, which layers are staged, and how these components are linked into the broader Hilbert‑space and GBIM framework, including their representation in GBIM belief embeddings and in the `gis_wv_benefits` collection, and their use in `/chat/light`, `/chat/sync`, and benefits‑focused RAG flows.

 ---